tuffythejeep/bestestNoteTaker/README.md

 - <https://bing.com/>

+- - <[https://bing.com/](https://claude.ai/new)> for troubleshooting and error handling, because I had a hard time getting my code to work

 I referenced code from the UT provided lessons, however, I wrote all my own changes, edits, tweaks, and versions of my node.js application.

 I commented and committed to my repo heavily.

-I was able to deploy without issue and my code generated the necessary OUTPUTREADME.md.
+I was able to deploy, but not without many issues.

 ## License